billkarsh/SpikeGLX/Markdown/Metadata_Help.md

 imDatBsc_tech=std
 ```

-This is the PXI BSC or OneBox technology {sim,std,opto,nxt}.
+This is the PXI BSC or OneBox technology {sim,std,opto,np3}.

 ```
 imDatFx_hw=1.7